mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 # Define and use an ingest pipeline that satisfies a given set of requirements, including the use of Painless to modify documents

-Apply a pipeline called `accounts-ingest` to the data in `accounts-2021` with the following requirements:
+:question: Apply a pipeline called `accounts-ingest` to the data in `accounts-2021` with the following requirements:

 - Add a `tag` called `pipeline_ingest` to show that the document was ingested via the pipeline
 - Combine the `firstname` and `lastname ` fields into a new field called `full_name`